NicolasImagawa/e-commerce-sales-pipeline/README.md

 ```
 https://localhost:8081
 ```
+The default credentials are `airflow` for both the username and password.

+### Accessing the API
 Now, create a `.env` file on the project's root to access Mercado Livre's API and get its access token with the following parameters:
 - `SELLER_ID` = Obtained on your
 - `CLIENT_ID` = Access [https://developers.mercadolivre.com.br/devcenter]